Eating a diet heavy on processed foods is the quickest way to surrender good health and get sick, fat or both.

 It only takes a few years for populations who adopt a Western diet based on processed foods to start coming down with Western illnesses.

-What is a processed food?
-If a food has been processed with chemicals, contains ingredients that have been refined, or has artificial flavors, colors or other synthetic components, it’s a processed food.
+What is processed food?
+If a food has been processed with chemicals, contains ingredients that have been refined, or has artificial flavors, colors, or other synthetic components, it’s processed food.

 Part 1 ranks the worst processed foods you can eat, and part 2 shows why processed foods don’t keep our bodies healthy.

 List of processed foods to avoid

 We’ll take a look here at some processed foods that may be perceived as healthy, along with the reasons why they won’t help you achieve your goals.